 4. Provide online communication tools

 If employees work partly remotely, they still need to be able to communicate with each other daily.
 Online communication tools like Slack can make social interactions more accessible and help foster inclusion.
 Slack is especially valuable for when people work remotely, and can’t join a physical social moment.
 The same goes for other online tools as Microsoft teams for virtual meetings or digital planning tools like Monday to keep a good overview of who is working on what in the project.
 With everyone now getting used to working partly remotely, make sure that you are providing all the online communication tools employees need.

 5. Help employees connect at work

 At the end of the working day, it’s important that employees felt connected to their coworkers, responsibilities, and the workplace.
 This starts with providing a collaborative workplace, letting employees connect, and supporting remote work.
 Our technology can bring people together in the office safely.
-With Mapiq’s Office Shifts, employees can make connections and easily match their shifts with team members to do their best work together.
-Our team of smart office advisors is ready to help your employees connect at work.
+With Mapiq, employees can make connections and easily match their shifts with team members to do their best work together.
+Our team of workplace experience advisors are ready to help your employees connect at work.